Home Wrongful Death

 • Loss of the decedent’s attention, love, moral support, affection, and guidance

-• Loss of the decedent’s expected financial support, had he or she survived
+• Loss of the decedent’s expected financial support had they survived

 Back to Top